Written by JoAnn Fowler, Founder

 - Proactively, we have asked our manufacturers to write their raw material suppliers for information on what and how they test their ingredients.

 - We have asked our manufacturer to do an assessment of their equipment and use of cleaning products etc. for potential contamination sources.

-The conclusion I have reached after looking at both clean and mainstream formulations is this: even with the challenges of organic fluorine, Sappho is still cleaner than most, if not all, mainstream offerings and often cleaner than competitors in our space.
-I know for certain we are more transparent.
+The conclusion I have reached after looking at both clean and mainstream formulations is this: even with the challenges of organic fluorine, Sappho is probably cleaner than most mainstream offerings and sometimes cleaner than competitors in our space, we know that our foundations, concealers and mascara are testing the safest they can test for PFAS and we know our pressed minerals are testing high but are ethically mined.
+I know for certain we are transparent.
 I know for certain we offer performance.

 There are a lot of challenges and changes in the clean beauty space as science gets more exacting.
 As companies learn more about PFAS, plastics and how to create safer alternatives, our world will get better.

 Thanks for your ongoing support.
 We will keep you posted.

 Read the blog series: Our Journey to PFAS Free

 - Star of the Show = The Bomb